Ellis-Robinson/book-club-app/README.md

     *If the user is logged in:*

-        - A 'Search Books' link is located at the rop right.
+        - A 'Search Books' link is located at the top right.
 This takes the user to the home page.

         - A 'My Library' link is located at the top right.
 This takes the user to a page where they can view books they have saved.